G-Suman/Backend-Course-Selling-WebSite/Backend/README.md

     `npm start and suggest to use nodemon too...`

 7.  **Access the Application**:
-    -   Once the server is running, you can access the application at `http://localhost:3000`.
+    -   Once the server is running, you can access the application at `http://localhost:3000` ` and can check too using postman`.